nwhitehead/pineapple/README.md

 is actually running npm and installing many packages with no output.

 Alternative for Qt: Get Qt directly from [http://www.qt.io/download-open-source/#section-2]

+NEW: CEF Python 3 requires "pip install cefpython3" on Mac.

 ## Notes